What an intensive and hectic seven days last week!

 Meet with an expert

-It would be one of the greatest benefits of doing fieldwork to have a face-to-face meeting with an expert and get a deep understanding of what actually happens in the field, not just what literature tells.
+It would be one of the greatest benefits of fieldwork to have a face-to-face meeting with an expert and gain a deep understanding of what actually happens in the field, not just what the literature says.

 However, fieldwork is not all fun and productive.
-My work in Japan has been about ‘walking, meeting people and interacting’, and I have not been able to spend much time on ‘writing’.
-My aim for Week 59 is to work on editing my paper and writing some reports.
+My work in Japan has involved a great deal of walking, meeting, and interacting with people, leaving little time for writing.
+My aim for Week 59 is to edit my paper and write some reports.

 My achievements in Week 58